librenms/librenms/doc/Installation/CentOS-image.md

 We have available for download a pre-built image based on CentOS 7.5.
 Details of the image are below:

-The image is built with VirtualBox, a vmdk is provided along with an ova which was exported using OFV 1.0 version.
+The image is built with VirtualBox, The ova was exported using OFV 1.0 version.
 These should be supported in VMWare Fusion, Workstation, Player and VirtualBox.

 * NOTE: It's highly recommended that you update and validate by doing the following.